Smärta i ländryggen – orsaker, symptom och vad du kan göra - Rehcore AB

 Can I exercise with lower back pain?

-Yes, light exercise and movement within the pain threshold are recommended to speed up recovery.
+Yes, light exercise and movement within your pain tolerance are recommended to speed up recovery.

-How long does it take to recover from low back pain?
+How long does it take to recover from lower back pain?

 Recovery time varies depending on the cause of the pain.
-Mild conditions may improve within a few days, while more serious conditions may take several weeks or longer to heal.
+Mild discomfort can improve within a few days, while more serious conditions may take several weeks or longer to heal.

 Is lower back pain dangerous?

-Lower back pain is usually harmless and goes away with proper self-care.
+Lower back pain is usually harmless and resolves with proper self-care.
 However, if symptoms are severe or do not improve, you should seek medical attention.

-Yes, without preventive measures such as exercise and good posture, the pain can return.
+Yes, without preventive measures such as exercise and good posture, the pain can recur.

 Text created by: